MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/index.md

 4. Confirm that the Configuration Manager module has been loaded by using the **Get-CMSite** cmdlet.

-    Go to your Windows PowerShell window, and type in `Get-CMSite`:
+    Go to your Windows PowerShell window, and type in `Get-CMSite`.

 5. If you see the following output (with your site information), you are connected to the Configuration Manager site and the Configuration Manager module is loaded.

     ```
-    PS ABC:\> get-cmsite
+    PS ABC:\> Get-CMSite

     BuildNumber       : 7958
     Features          : 0000000000000000000000000000000000000000000000000000000000000000